 Blot is a blogging platform which adds a folder to your Dropbox and publishes files you put inside.

 The fee covers the cost of hosting your blog, tending to the servers, fixing bugs and answering your questions.
 More importantly, it forces me to make decisions in your best interests, as opposed to those of an investor or advertiser.

 I started working on Blot in the summer of 2013.
-Blot launched a year later and has been profitable since.
+Blot launched a year later and has grown profitably since.
 Many thanks to Blot's earliest customers for their suggestions and their patience.
 In particular thank you Frank, Julie, Josh, Chris, Johannes and Angie.

 Decades, at least.